Rumors: A Luxe Novel: Character list

 Elizabeth Holland: Eldest Holland daughter, who fakes her death and runs away with Will Keller, the former stableboy, who later dies, leaving her heartbroken.

 Diana Holland: Youngest Holland daughter.
 In love with Henry Schoonmaker, she is rebellious and open minded.
 She sells stories to a reporter in order to earn money.

 Lina Broud/Carolina Broad: Former maid of the Hollands, living in a hotel.
 Currently under the care of Carey Lewis Longhorn, a very rich man who pays her bills.
 Gives Penelope information that leads to her blackmailing Henry into marrying her.
 She hopes to become wealthy in order to impress Will.
 She publicly says that she is an orphan and heiress.

 Henry Schoonmaker: Rich heir to the Schoonmaker empire.
 Is married to Penelope Hayes but loves Diana Holland.
 He was formerly engaged to Elizabeth Holland.
 He is ridiculously handsome and enviable, and all of New York society is crazy for him.

 Penelope Hayes: Married to Henry Schoonmaker.
 Former and Pretend best friend of Elizabeth Holland.
 Indebted to Carolina Broad.

 Will Keller: Former stable boy of the Hollands.
 Ran away to California to be later followed by and married to Elizabeth Holland.
 Was once loved by Lina Broud.
 Is accused of kidnapping Elizabeth Holland and dies because of it.

 Isaac Phillips Buck: one of Penelope's best friends, not rich but supposedly "valuable".

 Carey Lewis Longhorn: Extremely rich elderly man who takes in Carolina Broad, even knowing who she really is.
 He is famous for his collection of portraits of the beauties of New York, including Elizabeth Holland.

 Teddy Cutting: Henry Schoonmaker's best friend.
 Had a crush on Elizabeth Holland.

-Percival Coddington: a rich, but disgusting and clumsy man who comes on to all the debutantes.
+Percival Coddington: a rich but clumsy man who comes on to all the debutantes.

 Grayson Hayes: Penelope Hayes's older brother.

 Aunt Edith: Diana and Elizabeth Holland's aunt who comes and lives with them after her marriage ended badly.
 One of the only divorcees that can function in 1899's society.

 Snowden Cairns: A friend of the former Mr. Hollands.
 Takes care of Holland family when they hit financial trouble because he feels that he owes the late Edward Holland's family something.

 Tristen Wrigely: works at the Lord & Taylor's clothing shop.
 Helps Lina Broud meet Carey Lewis Longhorn.
 He steals Lina's purse with all of her money in.
 He has a crush on Lina and kisses her in an elevator.

 Isabelle Schoonmaker: Married to Henry Schoonmaker Sr. Secretly in love with Grayson Hayes, Penelope's elder brother.

 Davis Barnard: Friend of Diana Holland who writes the Gamesome Gallant Column in the newspaper.